kadarq/julia/doc/stdlib/parallel.rst

    A low-level API which given a ``IO`` connection or a ``Worker``\ , returns the pid of the worker it is connected to.
 This is useful when writing custom ``serialize`` methods for a type, which optimizes the data written out depending on the receiving process id.

-.. function:: Base.cluster_cookie([cookie]) -> cookie
+.. function:: Base.cluster_cookie() -> cookie

    ..
 Docstring generated from Julia source

+   Returns the cluster cookie, by default the ``LocalProcess`` cookie.

+.. function:: Base.cluster_cookie(cookie) -> cookie

+   ..
+Docstring generated from Julia source

-   Returns the cluster cookie.
-If a cookie is passed, also sets it as the cluster cookie.
+   Sets the passed cookie as the cluster cookie, then returns it.

 Shared Arrays
 -------------